iipeace/guider/README.md

 Input a command as below to see more instructions.
     $ ./guider.py -h

-Visit a below link to see output of guider.
+Visit a below link to see the output of guider.
 - https://github.com/iipeace/guider/wiki
 ```